temporalio/documentation/docs/typescript/nextjs.md

 curl -d '{"itemId":"item123"}' -H "Content-Type: application/json" -X POST http://localhost:3000/api/startBuy
 ```

-The terminal that has your Temporal Worker will print `received id: item123` if everything is working properly.
+The terminal that has your Temporal Worker will print `Purchased item123` if everything is working properly.

 ## Call the API Route from the Next.js frontend